dominik-pichler/Balmung/README.md

 # Tools

  ## 1. Kants Knowledge Graph
-**Question:** <br>How can I visualize ideas and how can I determine connections between different ideas?
+**Question:** <br>How can I visualise ideas and how can I determine connections between different ideas?
 For this approach I tried to turn philosophical ideas into knowledge graphs.

 Thereby two different approaches have been used to identify entities and relationships.